alavezzo/employee-tracker/README.md

  https://drive.google.com/file/d/1V7vCbzD-p6DLvwEwJptqP_yKW5LS8r06/view

   ## Contribution Guidelines
-  There is alot of additional functionality that would enhance this app.
+  There is a lot of additional functionality that would enhance this app.
 Right now the functionality is very limited.
 If you are familiar with JavaScript and MySql queries Reach Out!

   ## Questions